Where Nature, History, Art, and Conservation meet.

 Love animals?
 Me too.

-I’m a conservation educator, writer, and public speaker.
-My work focuses on conservation economics, and taxidermy & conservation history.
-I give lectures/seminars on a range of topics that fall into those categories.
-When I have time, I give natural history museum diorama tours, and teach hands-on beginner taxidermy classes.
+I study wildlife conservation strategy & economics and, taxidermy & conservation history.
+And I give lectures and seminars on a range of topics that fall into those categories.
+When I have time, I give natural history museum habitat diorama tours, and teach hands-on beginner taxidermy classes.

 My greatest love has always been animals, then history.
 Animals and history brought me to taxidermy.
 Historical taxidermy brought me to museums.
-Museum taxidermy brought me to the history of conservation and wildlife economics.
+Museum taxidermy brought me to the history of conservation and modern wildlife conservation strategy.
 And all of that brought me to the study of hunting in America and around the world.

 I wrote a book